Hwesta/resume/README.md

 -   Backend developer for 3rd party API and integrations system, supported analytics work.
--   Took over ownership of three codebases from senior coworker: adding and expanding endpoints and integrations, troubleshooting integration issues, managing releases.
+-   Took over ownership of three codebases from senior coworker so they only had to do reviews - handled new features, troubleshooting, and releases with no downtime and no major bugs.
--   Used downtime to improve code quality by expanding test coverage and testing infrastructure, fixing bugs, adding linters, and updating Python and libraries for security fixes.
--   Taught team about database indexes at team retreat and led initiative to add indexes and foreign keys to the database after missing index caused downtime.
 -   Advocated for and contributed to converting database changes from ad-hoc commands to using Flyway to manage structure, and was primary reviewer for database changes.
+-   Taught team about database indexes at team retreat and led initiative to add indexes and foreign keys to the database, approved by management after missing index caused site outage.
+-   Generated and implemented improvements when no feature work was available, such as fixing bugs, improving dev tooling, expanding test coverage and infrastructure, and security fix updates.
+-   Wrote a well-received bot that automatically updated ticket statuses based on merge request status, freeing devs and product from nagging for updates.
 -   Researched, selected, and set up documentation solution for public API, and initiated notifying API users of breaking changes, including writing public changelog posts with upgrade path.
--   Wrote a bot that automatically updated ticket statuses based on merge request status to improve dev team efficiency and communication.
-Bot was praised by coworkers and management.
--   *Skills:* Python, FastAPI, sqlalchemy, PostgreSQL, pytest, docker-compose, GitLab CI, git
+-   *Skills:* Python, FastAPI, SQLAlchemy, PostgreSQL, pytest, docker-compose, GitLab CI, git

 ### Senior Software Development Engineer